+Past definitions within the DOD have conceptualized IO as a purely military activity involving a set of tactics or capabilities.
+In DOD Joint Publication (JP) 3-13 and the IO Roadmap, IO consisted of five pillars: computer network operations (CNO), which include computer network attack, computer network defense, and computer network exploitation; psychological operations (PSYOP); electronic warfare (EW); operations security (OPSEC); and military deception (MILDEC).
+With the advent of U.S. Cyber Command, CNO became cyberspace operations, offensive and defensive with its own doctrine in JP 3-12.
 In 2010, PSYOP became military information support operations (MISO), to reflect a broader range of activities and the existing Military Information Support Teams consisting of PSYOP personnel deployed at U.S. embassies overseas.
-Joint Publication 3-13.2 replaced the term psychological operations with military information support operations to "more accurately reflect and convey the nature of planned peacetime or combat operations activities."
+Joint Publication 3-13.2 replaced the term PSYOP with MISO to "more accurately reflect and convey the nature of planned peacetime or combat operations activities."
 The name change reportedly caused administrative confusion, and the services are beginning to revert to the PSYOP label.